ebbeberge/stroke-classification/README.md

 ## TL;DR: Predicting Stroke with Advanced Statistical Methods

 We analyze a stroke dataset and formulate various statistical models for predicting whether a patient has had a stroke based on measurable predictors.
 The goal is to, with the help of several easily measuable predictors such as ```smoking```,  ```hyptertension```, ```age```, to predict whether a person will suffer from a stroke.
 Since the data is heavily skewed (about 96% of the patients has never suffered a stroke), then we are forced to consider other measures that simply the accuracy of the model.
 As such, we develop various methods where we report both the accuracy, the recall, and the precision of the methods.
+For the full technical report, see

+:rocket: <a href=https://github.com/ebbeberge/stroke-classification/blob/main/Index.html> Full Technical Report</a> :rocket:

 ## About Stroke and the Dataset